wireapp/kalium/monkeys/helm/infinitemonkeys/Readme.md

 The Servers echo all logging to stdout.
 The Controller writes to a local log within it's pod in `/wire/cryptobox/monkeys.log`.

+## JVM Optimizations

+We've added a block in `values.yaml` exposing various Java options in order to reduce memory footprint of the monkey servers.
+At this point, the amount of RAM needed by each monkey is down about 50% compared to non-optimized defaults.

 ## Limitations

 The total number of all users as defined via `monkeyController.userCount` (or directly in config.json backend sections) needs